nteract/semiotic/public/assets/markdown/ordinalframe.md

 ### dynamicColumnWidth: { _string_ | _func_ }

-If _dynamicColumnWidth_ is specified, sets the column width of the frame based on the data.
+If _dynamicColumnWidth_ is specified, sets the column width of the frame based on that data property.
 If a string, then columnWidth is proportionate to the total value of the string property for each column, for instance used in the [Marimekko Chart](/examples/marimekko-chart) example where bar width is based on the total value for that bar.
 If set to a function, the function is passed an array of pieces in that column which you can measure in any way you want.

 ```jsx
 /*String option*/